We represent clients in all aspects of family law. This includes divorce, custody, parenting time, support, and third-party rights matters.

 Frequently Asked Questions

-The first step with any family law matter is setting up a 15 minute free phone consultation with our office.
-The initial consultation is where we obtain more information about your particular situation and help determine if we are a good fit for you.
-During the consultation we will provide you with an outline of the legal issues in your case and how our firm can be of service.
+The first step with any family law matter is setting up a 15 minute free case evaluation with our office.
+The initial evaluation is where we obtain more information about your particular situation and help determine if we are a good fit for you.
+During the evaluation we will provide you with an outline of the legal issues in your case and how our firm can be of service.
 If your case involves numerous and/or complex issues, then you may need to schedule a longer 30 or 60 minute consultation.
 We charge $150 for a 30 minute consultation and $300 for a 60 minute consultation.
+Click here to schedule a paid consultation.

 REACH OUT TO US